In Dallas suburbs, Friday Night Lights make way for cricket

 “At that time, nobody knew Frisco.
 People were like, ‘Where are you going?’” said Saeed, who was born in Pakistan.
 By 2010, “people just started moving right and left here.”

-The pandemic brought another shift.
-Suddenly, people from California or Chicago were able to work remotely but live elsewhere.
-Houston saw a tremendous influx of Asians in the last decade, with the second-highest growth rate after Dallas among major U.S. metros.

-“The moment people went remote it felt like people were like, ’OK, I have a tiny house in California for $800,000 and I can buy a mansion here in Texas.
-Let’s go,'" Saeed said, chuckling.

 Where there is a large Asian population in the U.S., anti-Asian hate seems inevitable.
 In August, a woman's racist rant against four Indian American women in Plano was caught on video.
-The unprovoked attack escalated as she hit and threatened to shoot them.
 She was later arrested.

-The incident caught the attention of people in India thanks to social media.
-South Asian groups here attended meetings with local law enforcement.

 “It was very sad and it was surprising,” said Tummala, the temple’s secretary.
 “But we definitely don’t take that and say ’OK, everybody in Texas is like that.’”